hynkis/MI-HPO/README.md

 ```

 ## Results of Model Identification (Sample tire dataset)
-Since the dataset of AV-21 is confidential, we made a sample tire dataset to run our codes.
+Since the dataset of the race vehicle is confidential, we created a random (but reasonable) sample tire dataset to run our codes.
 <p align="center">
     <img src = "results/result_FyA_FyB.png" width="60%" height="60%">
 </p>